project-chip/rs-matter/README.md

 Scales from bare-metal MCUs with 1MB flash and 256KB RAM to ARM embedded Linux and bigger iron!

 Rather than a shrink-wrapped solution, it is first and formeost - a **toolkit**.
-Users are free to consume all of the API, including the provided system clusters, or only pick up bits and pieces.
-As in
+Users are free to consume all of the APIs, including the provided system clusters, or only pick up bits and pieces.
+As in:
 * ... re-using the transport layer and Secure Channel, but implementing their own Data Model;
 * ... custom Exchange responders;
 * ... custom mDNS provider;
 * ... custom IP network implementation and BLE GATT device implementation;
 * ... flexible polling of the `rs-matter` futures as e.g. separate tasks in their async executor of choice;
-* ... or just using the shrink-wrapped [`rs-matter-stack`](https://github.com/ivmarkov/rs-matter-stack) and its down-tream crates arrangement;
+* ... or just using the shrink-wrapped [`rs-matter-stack`](https://github.com/ivmarkov/rs-matter-stack) arrangement and its down-stream crates;
 * ... and so on.

 ## I just want to run Matter on my MCU!

-* To run `rs-matter` on baremetal MCUs with [Embassy](https://github.com/embassy-rs/embassy), look at [`rs-matter-embassy`](https://github.com/ivmarkov/rs-matter-stack).
+* To run `rs-matter` on baremetal MCUs with [Embassy](https://github.com/embassy-rs/embassy), look at [`rs-matter-embassy`](https://github.com/ivmarkov/rs-matter-embassy).
 Currently supported MCUs:
-  *  Espressif Esp32XX
+  *  Espressif ESP32XX
-  *  Nordic NRF 52840
+  *  Nordic NRF52840
-  *  RP Zero and RP Zero W
+  *  RP2040 Pico and RP2040 Pico W
 * To run `rs-matter` on top of the [ESP-IDF](https://github.com/esp-rs/esp-idf-svc) with Espressif MCUs, look at [`esp-idf-matter`](https://github.com/ivmarkov/esp-idf-matter)

 ## Documentation

-We'll have an `rs-matter` Rust Book in future, but in the meantime - look at the [examples](https://github.com/project-chip/rs-matter/tree/examples), as well as the code documentation.
+We'll have an `rs-matter` Rust Book in future, but in the meantime - look at the [examples](examples), as well as the code documentation.
 Use the [discussions](https://github.com/project-chip/rs-matter/discussions) to ask questions.

 ## Status Quo